 Paralympian #50 Shelley Kalivati (nee Hadfield)

 Shelley had a very successful Paralympic debut at the New York and Stoke Mandeville 1984 Paralympic Games.
 She won an impressive 4 Paralympic medals: 2 gold in the 200m and Pentathlon; and 2 silver in the 100m and slalom.
 She then changed sports to Wheelchair tennis, winning the C Division at the Australian Open and the Women’s Division of the New Zealand Open.
 She moved to Germany and competed in the European Wheelchair tennis circuit successfully, making the quarter-finals twice.
 Shelley has been working for NZ Police for 19 years as a dispatcher at Wellington Central Police Station.
-Full feature story available here.
+Full feature story available on this link.

 Paralympian #51 Morice Hennessy QSM